MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-specify-when-and-how-to-receive-notifications.md

 ## Change when and how you receive notifications
 1. On one of the notifications that you have received, either as email or note, choose the **Change Notification Settings** button.
-2. In the **Notification Setup** page, change your notification preferences as described in the previous procedure.
+2. On the **Notification Setup** page, change your notification preferences as described in the previous procedure.

 ## See Also
  [Set Up Approval Users](across-how-to-set-up-approval-users.md)